canvasxyz/canvas/docs/index.md

   </div>
   <div :class="$style.colLeft">

-Every application is defined as a `Canvas` class.
+Every application is defined as a `Canvas` object.

-For simple applications, you can create a database-style Contract, where your backend logic goes in `$rules`.
+- For simple applications, create a database-style Contract, which defines access control rules.

-For complex applications, you can create a Class Contract, that lets you define custom actions and mutators.
+- For complex applications, create a Class Contract, with custom actions and mutators.

 Once you have a contract, you can run it from the command line: